durham-qlm/CoOMBE/README.md

-# combe
-Computation of Optical and Maxwell-Bloch Equations
+Combined Optical and Maxwell-Bloch Equations